COMPLAINTS POLICY AND PROCEDURE

 4. We will then investigate your complaint.
 This will normally involve our Complaints Manager and / or another senior member of staff reviewing your file and speaking to the member of staff who acted for you.

-5. She will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the written acknowledgement of your complaint referred to above.
+7. We will aim to send you a detailed written reply to your complaint, including our suggestions for resolving the matter, within 28 days of sending you the written acknowledgement of your complaint referred to above.

-6. If the reply (and proposed action if any) is not satisfactory to you, the relevant partner will then invite you to a meeting.
-You may choose to have the meeting in-person, by telephone or by video call.
+8. If the reply (and proposed action if any) is not satisfactory to you, you may:

-9. We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasoning.
+i.
+We will write to you within 28 days of receiving your request for a review, confirming our final position on your complaint, and explaining our reasoning.

 What to do if we cannot resolve your complaint